 Where is he now?
 An international ambassador for Austrian skiing – when he is not playing golf.

-AND FINALLY lots of other truly great skiers have walked away with medals: Aksel Lund Svindal of Norway (who so far has won Gold in the Downhill at PyeongChang), and his countryman Stein Eriksen, Othmar Schneider of Austria, Pirmin Zurbriggen and Peter Muller of Switzerland, Phil and Steve Mahre of the USA and their countryman Tommy Moe – and this lot barely scratch the list of those we have left out.
+AND FINALLY lots of other truly great skiers have walked away with medals: Marcel Hirscher of Austria who won Gold in Giant Slalom and Combined at PyeongChang, Aksel Lund Svindal of Norway who won Gold in the Downhill at PyeongChang, and his countryman Stein Eriksen, Othmar Schneider of Austria, Pirmin Zurbriggen and Peter Muller of Switzerland, Phil and Steve Mahre of the USA and their countryman Tommy Moe – and this lot barely scratch the list of those we have left out.